Several UK-bound migrants die in Channel off Calais

-PARIS (AP) — Several migrants died and others were injured Wednesday when their boat capsized off Calais in the English Channel as they tried to cross from France to Britain, authorities said.
+PARIS (AP) — Several migrants died and others were injured Wednesday when their boat capsized off Calais in the English Channel as they tried to cross from France to Britain, according to French officials.

-British and French authorities were searching the area using helicopters and coast guard vessels, according to the French maritime agency for the region.
+Three French patrol boats and a French helicopter and a British helicopter were searching the area for other victims, according to the French maritime agency for the region.

 A French naval boat spotted several bodies in the water and retrieved an unidentified number of dead and multiple injured, including some who were unconscious, a maritime authority spokesperson said.

-French media reported at least five dead, and that Interior Minister Gerald Darmanin is heading to Calais.
+While deaths are occasionally reported on the crossing, such a large number of people losing their lives in one boat would be exceptional.

+“Strong emotion after the drama of numerous dead in the sinking of a boat of migrants in the Channel,” Interior Minister Gerald Darmanin tweeted.
+He slammed migrant trafficking networks who organize such journeys and headed to a Calais hospital to see the victims.

 The nationalities of the victims weren’t immediately released.

 The number of migrants using small boats to cross the Channel has grown sharply this year, despite the high risks that are worsening in autumn weather.